mridulgrc/chbase-java-sdk/sdk/README.txt

     keytool -export -alias java-wildcat -keystore keystore > my-pub.cer

-    Send the my-pub.cer file to the HealthVault team and we’ll take care of the rest.
+    Send the my-pub.cer file to the CHBase team and we’ll take care of the rest.

 Making SDK Requests:
     The application is responsible for marshaling and unmarshaling the <info> section in each HV Request.
 You can find detailed schemas for each method here:  http://developer.healthvault.com/methods/methods.aspx.

-SSL:
-    HealthVault requires requests be sent over SSL.
-Our site's certificates are signed with GTE CyberTrust Global Root as the trusted root certificate authority.
-This public key is shipped with Sun’s java runtime in a file located at java.home/lib/security/cacerts.
-The alias for this key is "gtecybertrustglobalca".
-Depending on your JRE or environment, this public key may not be installed in your trusted store.
-This is a known issue with WebSphere.

-    To export the key from the cacerts file:

-    keytool -keystore cacerts -exportcert -alias gtecybertrustglobalca > gte.crt

-    This public key should then be imported into WebSphere’s trusted store.